HackerEarth/engineering.hackerearth.com/_posts/2013-08-05-continuous-deployment-system.md

 Integration tests are run on integration test server.
 There is a separate branch called test on which tests are run.
-Commits are cherry-picked from master onto test after pulling from remote master branch.
-Integration test server is basically a setup to deploy website for testing.
-If tests are passed then commits are released in production otherwise test branch is rolled back to previous stable commit.
+Commits are cherry-picked from master onto test branch.
+Integration test server is a simulated setup to replicated production behavior.
+If tests are passed then commits are put in release queue from where they are released in production.
+Otherwise test branch is rolled back to previous stable commit, and clean up actions are performed including notifying the developer whose commits failed the tests.

 <br>
 ####Git Branch Model